wp-plugins/formilla-live-chat/readme.txt

 * **Visitor Technical Info:** Formilla.com Customer Inbox help desk includes the customer's technical details such as operating system, browser, screen resolution, etc.

-* **Custom Fields:** Pass in custom fields from your website to Formilla.com Live Chat for easier tracking such as account IDs, customer IDs, name, phone, and more!
+* **Custom Fields:** Pass in custom fields from your website to Formilla.com Live Chat for easier tracking such as account IDs, customer IDs, name, phone, and more.
+Some of this data will appear in the Customer Inbox, and also within the visitor monitoring/tracking view as well.

 * Get started immediately with our free live chat package and by following our installation video tutorial [youtube http://www.youtube.com/watch?v=3qodtXvmpdg]